OPS-E2E-PPE/VBA-Docs/api/Access.Control.Selected.md

 When a list box control's **MultiSelect** property is set to None, only one item can have its **Selected** property set to **True**.
 When a list box control's **MultiSelect** property is set to Simple or Extended, any or all of the items can have their **Selected** property set to **True**.
 A multiple-selection list box bound to a field will always have a **Value** property equal to **Null**.
 You use the **Selected** property or the **ItemsSelected** collection to retrieve information about which items are selected.

-You can use the **Selected** property to select items in a list box by using Visual Basic.
+Use the **Selected** property to select items in a list box by using Visual Basic.
 For example, the following expression selects the fifth item in the list:

 ```vb
 Me!Listbox.Selected(4) = True